VIPERFGCU/FGCUDrivingSimulator/readme.md

 - If experiencing performance issues, try reducing the game resolution or graphics settings
 - If you encounter module import errors, ensure your virtual environment is activated and all required packages are installed
 - For CARLA-specific issues, refer to the official CARLA documentation
+- Make sure the CARLA simulator (CarlaUE4.exe) is running before executing the Python script

 ## Contributing